 the surface of the papaw is smoothly rounded and it is shorter and

-thicker than the banana, being usually from three to five inches long.
+an the banana, being usually from three to five inches long.

 It ripens in September and October.
 The tree is small, often a shrub,